ArenKDesai/Aren-s-Notes/graphics drawing 3d.md

 ## Hardware
 The projection of a triangle is a triangle with transformed vertices.
 A triangle will never stop being a triangle.
 This is nice since it cannot mess up texture mapping.
 **Barycentric coordinates** (see [[3D Rendering]]) are convenient for calculating texture mapping as well.
 Using barycentric interpolation on triangles allows for fine-tuned colors based on the color data of the three vertices of a triangle.

+### Texture mapping review
+We need coordinates per *fragment*, which is usually pixels.